Kenosee Lake

 The village of Kenosee Lake and the neighbouring Moose Mountain subdivisions are the only places on the lake with a year-round population.

 There are three named islands in the lake.
 The largest is Hog Island.
 It got its name from when an early pioneering family, the Christophers, kept their hogs on that island to keep them safe from predators, such as wolves.
 In the 1920s, wolves were hunted to extinction on Moose Mountain.
 Up until the late 1890s, Manitoba Maples were very common on the upland.
-Settlers and the local Indians made syrup from the sap of the maples trees.
+Settlers and the local Indigenous nations made syrup from the sap of the maples trees.
 The island right to the south of Hog Island is named Maple Island because of all the syrup producing maple trees.
 In 1897, a massive fire swept through much of Moose Mountain, destroying most of the maple trees and ending the burgeoning syrup industry.
 The trees on Maple Island were spared from the fire because of all the water surrounding the island.
 The third named island is to the south of Maple Island and is called Horseshoe Island.
 All three islands are on the east side of the lake.

 Jutting out from the western shore is a peninsula named Pickerel Point, which forms a large bay at the north-west corner of the lake named Christopher Bay (formally Arcola Bay).

 Most of the water that flows into the lake is from rain, ground water, and melting snow.
 The only large body of water that flows into Kenosee Lake is from Little Kenosee Lake and that flows through Fish Creek at the northern shore.